crabboyt555-svg/RecMorph/README.md

 **What is this?**

 Rec Room is shutting down on June 1st, 2026.
-RestoRoom is an open-source effort to reverse engineer and reimplement the Rec Room server infrastructure so the community can keep playing after the lights go out.
+RecMorph is an open-source effort to reverse engineer and reimplement the Rec Room server infrastructure so the community can keep playing after the lights go out.

 This is a preservation project, built by fans, for fans.